buliasz/tesstrain-windows-gui/README.md

 ## Install

 The GUI is portable.
-You can copy the `tesstrain_gui.ahk` file (or .exe file after compilation if you prefer) to any directory and execute it.
+You can execute the `tesstrain_gui.ahk` file from any folder (with AutoHotKey v2 executable).
+You can also compile it to an .exe file if you prefer (check the `create_exe.cmd` file for command example) which will allow to execute it without having AutoHotKey binaries on other machines.

 ### Requirements